With the arrival of winter’s frosty mornings, rainy days and dark nights, keeping your car clean can seem like a tall order.

 Moisture Means Salt, and Salt Means Rust

-With rain, fog, slush, dirt, grease, salt and wet leaves to contend with at this time of year, harmful deposits can quickly build up.
+On winter roads, your car will encounter things like salt, grit and rotting leaves, which can all stick to your paintwork and cause leave harmful deposits behind.
 This, in turn, causes the onset of rust, which will eat away at your car’s exposed metalwork if left unchecked.

 It isn’t just for cosmetic and upkeep purposes that you need to keep your car clean in the winter; there’s a safety element to consider, too.

 For instance, if your car’s windscreen is dirty and covered in tree sap or fallen leaves, this will result in impaired visibility — particularly when you’re driving in low winter sun.
 Sun dazzle is more common in winter than it is in summer, because the sun is low during peak driving hours.
 That’s why it’s so important to keep your windscreen clean and free from smears (we’d also recommend carrying a pair of sunglasses, just in case).